msailes/aws-graalvm-getting-started/README.md

 ### Increased Build Complexity

-The ahead-of-time compilation done native-image tool is much more resource intensive than that done by the JVM.
+The ahead-of-time compilation done by the native-image tool is much more resource intensive than that done by the JVM.
 Builds take longer and require more memory.
 The resultant binary executable is also platform specific.

+Lambda supports two CPU architectures x86 and ARM.
+You must ensure that the product of your build process matches that of your target Lambda function.
+In the same way, the build must target the Linux operating system.

+If you are using a different OS or CPU architecture to your desired target then you can use [Docker](https://www.docker.com/) to produce a suitable build.

+TODO: error message example

 For example:

-Project xxx using GraalVM 22.1.0

 | Project                                                                           | JVM (Java 17) | AOT (GraalVM 22.1.0) |
 |-----------------------------------------------------------------------------------|---------------|----------------------|